etendue/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Fully connected		| output 84 x 43  							    |
 | Softmax				| output 43    									|

-The Layer= Conv1_2ndPooling + Conv2 is inspired from [paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).In this paper it is called multi-scale structure, meaning the full-connected layer sees not only the activation of second convolution layer but also the activation from first convultion layer.
-The idea behindes is related to peceptive fields of eye which is out of current scope.
+The Layer= Conv1_2ndPooling + Conv2 is inspired from [paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).In this paper it is called multi-scale structure, meaning the full-connected layer sees not only the activation of second convolution layer but also the activation from first convolution layer.
+The idea behinds is related to perceptive fields of eye which is out of current scope.
 In practice it seems by doing this improving the validation precision about 0.5 percent.

 #### 4. Train, Validate and Test the model